CQCDigital/design-system/README.md

-# MOJ Design System
+# CQC Design System

-The MOJ Design System is one place for service teams to find styles, components and patterns for designing Ministry of Justice services.
+The CQC Design System is one place for service teams to find styles, components and patterns for designing Ministry of Justice services.

 ## Contact the team